-- To avoid injury from spark or short circuit, disconnect battery ground cable before servicing any part of electrical system. - Do NOT operate engine with alternator or battery disconnected.
-With battery cables disconnected and engine running, a high voltage can be built up if terminals touch frame.
-Anyone touching frame under these conditions would be severely shocked. - When working around storage batteries, remember that all of the exposed metal parts are live.
-Never lay a metal object across terminals because a spark or short circuit will result. - · Keep batteries out of reach of children.
+- To avoid injury from spark or short circuit, disconnect battery ground cable before servicing and part of electrical system. - Do NOT operate the engine with alternator or battery disconnected.
+With battery cables disconnected and engine running, a high voltage can be built up if terminals touch the frame.
+Anyone touching the frame under these conditions would be severely shocked. - When working around storage batteries, remember that all of the exposed metal parts are live.
+Never lay a metal object across the terminals because a spark or short circuit will result. - Keep batteries out of reach of children.